Development of Minecraft: Java Edition: 1.16: "Nether Update"

 The Nether Update was released on 23 June 2020.
 The update centered around updating the Nether dimension, making it more varied and useful.
 New Nether biomes were added, such as soul sand valleys, basalt deltas and crimson and warped forests.
 Zombie pigmen had their appearance changed slightly and were renamed to zombified piglins.
 Regular piglins were added, hostile to the player unless one wears gold armour.
 They can be bartered with by giving them gold in exchange for various items.
 The update also introduced striders, a passive mob that can be ridden to safely traverse lava.

 Bastion remnants were added to the Nether, housing hostile piglin brutes and chests with valuable loot, including a brand new music disc "Pigstep".
 The music disc, along with new ambient music tracks that play in the Nether, were composed by Lena Raine and appear in the soundtrack album Minecraft: Nether Update (Original Game Soundtrack).
 Netherite, a brand new Nether-exclusive material, is used to upgrade diamond armour and tools, making them more durable and fireproof.
-Additionally, the update added respawn anchors that make the player respawn in the Nether after death (regular beds blow up in the Nether), target blocks that emit redstone signal, lodestone blocks and the originally-scrapped crying obsidian blocks.
+Additionally, the update added respawn anchors that enables the player to respawn in the Nether after death (beds blow up in the Nether when used), target blocks that emit redstone signal, lodestone blocks and the originally-scrapped crying obsidian blocks.